Best practice in web design

-Web pages should be able to display across different browsers, including Internet Explorer, Firefox, Safari and Chrome.
+Web pages should be able to display across different browsers, including Firefox, Chrome, Edge (successor to Internet Explorer), Safari and Opera.

 When building your site, test your web pages for browser compatibility issues in as many browsers and operating systems as you can.
 Remember to test on most recent browser versions, as well as the older ones - not all of your visitors may be using up-to-date software.

 If you are updating an existing site, use web analytics tools to see what browsers your customers are currently using to access your website.

 The most common screen resolution sizes in recent years have been:

 - 375x667 pixels for mobile screens